lauringlab/variant_pipeline/tutorial/README.md

 <a name="before-you-begin"/>
 ## Before you begin
 You will need:
 - Access to the lab's allocation on flux.
-Adam will need to email administrator
+Adam will need to email the administrator at hpc.
 - An MToken for two factor authentication.
-See [MSIS](http://www.mais.umich.edu/mtoken/mtoken_distribution.html)
+See [MSIS](http://www.mais.umich.edu/mtoken/mtoken_distribution.html).
 - Know basic unix commands.
-See tutorials and lists on Mbox/Lauring Lab/Command Line Tools
+See tutorials and lists on Mbox/Lauring Lab/Command Line Tools.
 - Know the basics of flux organization and access.
-See Ten easy steps in MBox/Lauring Lab/Command Line Tools
+See Ten easy steps in MBox/Lauring Lab/Command Line Tools.